Skip to content

 Allergic Reactions to Factor Concentrate

 It is possible for anyone to have an allergic reaction to any medicine, even after having used it several times before.
-Sometimes a person with a bleeding disorder can become sensitive to the factor concentrate he or she receives.
-His body makes antibodies which respond to the factor as if it were a harmful foreign substance.
+Sometimes a person with a bleeding disorder can become sensitive to the factor concentrate they receives.
+Their body makes antibodies which respond to the factor as if it were a harmful foreign substance.
 This is called an allergic reaction.

 Allergic reactions may happen while the factor is being given or one or two hours later.
 How bad the reaction is and what symptoms it causes can vary.
 Because an allergic reaction can be bad enough to kill you, an adult should be nearby when a person is taking factor.
 That adult should know how to give a medicine to combat the symptoms of an allergic reaction.
 One useful medicine to have ready is the antihistamine, Benadryl® (diphenhydramine).
 There is more information about antihistamines below.
 The bleeding disorder doctor will explain how to take medicine for allergic reactions.
 It is important to be sure that whatever medicine is kept on hand has not expired.